 You have to work fast, but you also need to make sure that the content carries searchable keyword volume.
 Otherwise, your posts can just disappear in the system without getting noticed.

 The main aim is to stand out from the crowd.
 For the right reasons.
 You will not be the only company looking for a news story to hijack.
 Try to be extra creative in your messaging.
 Be creative in your attempt.
-For instance, people respond to self-deprecating humour.
+For instance, people respond to self-deprecating humor.
 You could even try to inject your own company values or products into a story to be memorable.

 This speaks for itself.
 Unless you want to become known as a bad example of newsjacking, stay respectful and learn when a joke is appropriate.
 You want to differentiate yourself from the crowd in a good way.